-Eat a healthy diet with lots of fruits and vegetables, lean protein, whole grains, and low fat dairy, and go easy on the saturated fats, trans fat, cholesterol, and salt.
+- Eat a healthy diet with fruits and vegetables, lean protein, whole grains, and low fat dairy, and go easy on the saturated fats, trans fat, cholesterol, and salt.

 One 2005 study published in the Annals of Internal Medicine showed how well lifestyle changes could prevent metabolic syndrome.
 Researchers looked at more than 3,200 people who already had impaired glucose tolerance, a pre-diabetic state.
 One group was instructed to make lifestyle changes.
 They exercised 2.5 hours a week and ate a low- calorie, low-fat diet.
 After three years, people in the lifestyle group were 41% less likely to have metabolic syndrome than those who got no treatment.
 The lifestyle changes were also about twice as effective as using a diabetes medicine, Glucophage.

 Of course, if you already have some of the risk factors, your odds of getting metabolic syndrome are higher.
 You need to work hard to prevent it.
 You must not wait if you have: